damianhakert/damianhakert.github.io/source/handbook/people-operations/sop/index.html.md

 1. In the top right hand corner, click Request a Change.
 1. Select which type of change you are requesting.
 If you are only looking to change compensation, then select Compensation.
 If this is a promotion that includes a title change and a compensation change, select Promotion.
 To only change the title, select Job Information.
 1. Enter in all applicable fields in the form, and then submit.
-1. If there was a title change associated with the request, complete a merge request to change the title on the Team Page, and cc Brittany.
+1. If there was a title change associated with the request, People Ops will complete a merge request to change the title on the Team Page.

 ##### Process for Recommending a Team Member for a Bonus in BambooHR